Todd's Adventures in Slime World: Variations

-Items

-The items in the game are:

-Slime Gem: Very common items that award a large score bonus and also partially heal the player.

-Red Slime Gem: Rarer bonus item that awards a tremendous number of points, completely heals the player and gives them an invincibility shield for a while, but if accidentally shot, pops in a spray of deadly red slime.

-Triple Shot: Upgrades the water gun to fire three streams of water, useful for tough foes and crowded rooms.

-Slime Gun: Changes the player's ammo to slime, capable of harming the other players instead of cleaning them off.
-However, the many slime monsters of the game are still killed by it.

-Shield: Makes the player invulnerable to slime for a limited period and completely heals all damage, but provides no protection against red slime or Snappers.
-(It does protect against red monsters, though.)

-Cleanser: Permanently turns a pool of normal, damaging slime into pure water, capable of healing the player.

-Enemy Bait: Draws enemies in the room to its location, where they are killed automatically.
-It does not work on some monsters, and red monsters still burst in a spray of red slime when killed in this way.

-Mega Bomb: When used, is thrown onto the ground a short distance in front of the player, waits a few seconds, then destroys everything in its room in a gigantic explosion.
-While the explosion does not work on Hidden Snappers (since they lurk in the ground, not in the room), everything else in the game can be destroyed by bombs: monsters, players, items, pools of slime and water, and even checkpoint arrows.

-Jet Pack: Gives the player the ability to fly for a limited time.
-Players cannot fire while flying, and pools are incredibly dangerous while using a Jet Pack, causing an explosion like a Mega Bomb if one is flown into liquid.

 Development

-Peter Engelbrite who worked for Epyx one of the programming divisions at Atari stated in his interview with Retro Gamer Magazine that "I saw that many of the movies for kids around that time had at least some slime in them" and commented that it was the "current craze" in the 1990s.
-Engelbrite went on to develop the game which also included the option to link up eight Atari Lynx machines through its Comlynx system.
-This was then credited to be the first eight player game ever created and the only eight player game on the Lynx.
+Peter Engelbrite, who worked for Epyx, one of the programming divisions at Atari, stated in his interview with Retro Gamer Magazine that "I saw that many of the movies for kids around that time had at least some slime in them" and commented that it was the "current craze" in the 1990s.
+Engelbrite went on to develop the game, which also included the option to link up eight Atari Lynx machines through its Comlynx system.
+This was then credited to be the first eight-player game ever created, and the only eight-player game on the Lynx.

 Matt Householder of Epyx was charged with porting the game from the Lynx to Sega Genesis and PC Engine CD.
-The Genesis and PC Engine CD versions were changed to two player split screen, had different sound tracks and the map moved to the top right corner.
+The Genesis and PC Engine CD versions were changed to two-player split-screen, had different sound tracks and the map moved to the top right corner.